digital environment that displays a real airplane and its replica or virtual twin where tests can be performed before applying them in reality

 Benefits of Digital Twins in Industry 4.0

-Digital twins are proving their value across numerous industries, from manufacturing to the design of smart cities.
-Here are some practical applications:
+Digital twins have demonstrated value across multiple sectors, from manufacturing to the design of smart cities.
+Below are some examples of how this technology is transforming industries:

 DIMECO specializes in the manufacturing and supply of automated production lines for metal processing.